pedro-abundio-wang/deep-learning/2 improving-deep-neural-networks[[hyperparameter-tuning]-[regularization]-[optimization]]/Readme.md

 # Improving Deep Neural Networks: Hyperparameter tuning, Regularization and Optimization

-This is the second course of the deep learning specialization at [Coursera](https://www.coursera.org/specializations/deep-learning) which is moderated by [DeepLearning.ai](http://deeplearning.ai/).
-The course is taught by Andrew Ng.

 ## Table of contents

 * [Improving Deep Neural Networks: Hyperparameter tuning, Regularization and Optimization](#improving-deep-neural-networks-hyperparameter-tuning-regularization-and-optimization)